verica-vujicic/limeandcoconut/_posts/2021-01-03-peanut-butter-and-strawberry-jelly-cookies.markdown

 ### **DIRECTIONS**

 <step>
-Mix peanut butter, honey, butter, and confectioners' sugar.
+Mix peanut butter, honey, butter, and powdered sugar.
 Cookies will be better if the ingredients are combined using a silicone spatula instead of a mixer.
 But, if you're running out of time, a mixer will do.
 Add flour and mix it.
 </step>

 <step>